SamueleMarchioni/Innovate-Ventures-website/progetto/backend/README.md

     node index.js

 This will start the server.
-The server listen on port 3001 and the following endpoint are available:
+The server listen on port 3001 and the following endpoint are available ciao:

 - GET
   - /people - Returns all the people